Alex Verdugo Player Props: Red Sox vs. Angels

-Alex Verdugo -- with an on-base percentage of .310 in his past 10 games, 56 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Los Angeles Angels, with Griffin Canning on the hill, on May 23 at 9:38 PM ET.
+Alex Verdugo -- .194 average over his past 10 games -- will be in action for the Boston Red Sox against the Los Angeles Angels, with Tyler Anderson on the mound, on May 24 at 9:38 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Angels.
+He had a hitless performance in his previous game (0-for-4) against the Angels.

 Alex Verdugo Game Info & Props vs. the Angels